surveysolutions/docs/content/supervisor/supervisor-app/index.md

 To acquire the app the supervisor should:

+  1. Update google play services to latest version using [google instructions](https://support.google.com/googleplay/answer/9037938)
-  1. While connected, e.g. in the office, start the browser and proceed to the page corresponding to the synchronization point, such as https://demo.mysurvey.solutions .
+  1. While connected, e.g. in the office, start the browser and proceed to the page corresponding to the synchronization point, such as https://demo.mysurvey.solutions.
-  2. Login into his account with the supervisor credentials.
+  1. Login into his account with the supervisor credentials.
-  3. Click on his name in the right corner and select 'Download supervisor app', wait for the download to complete and start the installation.
+  1. Click on his name in the right corner and select 'Download supervisor app', wait for the download to complete and start the installation.
-  4. Confirm the security settings if prompted.
+  1. Confirm the security settings if prompted.

 <CENTER><IMG src="images/image4.png" width=400></CENTER>

-Note that the supervisor app will accumulate data from multiple tablets, and will need to also carry the interviewer app to be distributed as updates to the interviewers.
+**Note** that the supervisor app will accumulate data from multiple tablets, and will need to also carry the interviewer app to be distributed as updates to the interviewers.
 Thus the storage space consumed by the supervisor app is bigger than the interviewer app.
 Have at least 2GB free space when you install it and watch the available space closely as the survey progresses.

 Initialization
 ----------------------------